 - Search (macOS only) allows you to find results for specific search terms, which you can enter in this field. - Quick Help shows or hides the Quick Help panel in the lower-right corner of the window under the Browser.
 This is the same as going to View > Browser > Quick Help or clicking the ? icon in the lower-right corner of the window.
-This panel is visible only when one of the Browsers is shown. - Keyboard Shortcuts opens a window with a list of all available keyboard shortcuts to execute various actions in the MPC software. - Important: Some of the MPC software's keyboard shortcuts may not work if you are using the MPC software as a plugin (due to those shortcuts being used by your host DAW instead).
+This panel is visible only when one of the Browsers is shown. - Keyboard Shortcuts opens a window with a list of all available keyboard shortcuts to execute various actions in the MPC3 software.

+Important: Some of the MPC3 software's keyboard shortcuts may not work if you are using the MPC3 software as a plugin (due to those shortcuts being used by your host DAW instead).
 Additionally, when using MPC as a plugin on Windows, some fields may not be able to be typed into.
-The delete shortcut to erase selected notes can still be used by pressing Alt + Del. - MPC Help lets you open the user manual PDFs for the MPC software as well as the different types of MPC hardware that can control the MPC software. - Software Information lets you open various items specific to this MPC software: the release notes PDF for this version of the MPC software (MPC Release Notes); the user manual PDF for Hybrid 3 (Hybrid Instrument). - Set Up Guides lets you open a PDF with instructions on how to set up MMC control in this software (MMC Control). - Check for Updates checks online for any available updates to the MPC software.
+The delete shortcut to erase selected notes can still be used by pressing Alt + Del.

+- MPC Help lets you open the user manual PDFs for the MPC3 software as well as the different types of MPC hardware that can control the MPC3 software. - Software Information lets you open various items specific to this MPC3 software: the release notes PDF for this version of the MPC3 software (MPC Release Notes); the user manual PDF for Hybrid 3 (Hybrid Instrument). - Set Up Guides lets you open a PDF with instructions on how to set up MMC control in this software (MMC Control). - Check for Updates checks online for any available updates to the MPC3 software.
 (On macOS, Check for Updates is located in the MPC menu next to the apple icon.)
-You must have an internet connection to use this feature. - Expansion Store opens an online store of available MPC Expansions on the Akai Professional website.
+You must have an internet connection to use this feature. - Deactivate License allows you to deactivate MPC3 software authorization on the current device from your inMusic Profile, and log you out of your account.
+Click Log Out to continue, or Cancel to return to the MPC3 software.
+You can reauthorize the MPC3 software by opening it again, logging into your account, and activating it on your device. - Expansion Store opens an online store of available MPC Expansions on the Akai Professional website.
 (On macOS, Expansion Store is located in the MPC menu next to the apple icon.)
-You must have an internet connection to use this feature. - About MPC opens a window with information about this MPC software.
+You must have an internet connection to use this feature. - About MPC opens a window with information about this MPC3 software.
 (On macOS, About MPC is located in the MPC menu next to the apple icon.)